icesohelrana/icesohelrana.github.io/_pages/about.md

 ---
 permalink: /
-title: "ABOUT ME"
+# title: "ABOUT ME"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-<p style="text-align: justify; font-family: Arial, sans-serif;">I am a researcher and engineer with a background in computer science, specializing in computer vision, natural language processing, deep learning, conventional machine learning, and cloud computing.
-I addressed critical challenges in video based detection and tracking, with designing new heuristic algorithms for crowded scenes.
-I am enthusiastic about solving real-life problem and have experience of developing scalable end-to-end ML solutions, following MLOps best practices along with deploying models on cloud infrastructure.
+<p style="text-align: justify; font-family: Arial, sans-serif;">I am a researcher and engineer with a background in computer science, specialized in computer vision, natural language processing, deep learning, conventional machine learning, and cloud computing.
+I addressed critical challenges in video based detection and tracking by designing new heuristic algorithms for crowded scenes.
+I am enthusiastic about solving real-life problem and have experience of developing scalable end-to-end ML solutions by following MLOps best practices with cloud infrastructure.
 My prior engineering work includes people tracking solution using LiDAR/camera sensor, developing multimodal models, and analyzing crowd and health data etc.
 </p>

 More about myself